oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | 0x26 `'&'` | tfield | enum | Field that specifies the type of this field |
 | 0x3c `'<'` | flatten | integer | Use FieldName as a namespace prefix for FieldType |

-* FieldOptions MUST include zero or one instance of each of the options from [Table 3-4](#table-3-4-field-options).
+* FieldOptions MUST include zero or one instance of each of the options in [Table 3-4](#table-3-4-field-options).
 * All type options ([Table 3-2](#table-3-2-type-options)) included in FieldOptions MUST apply to FieldType as defined in [Table 3-3](#table-3-3-allowed-options).

 #### 3.2.2.1 Multiplicity